 SCRANTON, Pennsylvania: About 30 students showed up at the University of Scranton’s science building auditorium to watch the debate.

-Carson Clabeaux, 21, a senior and president of the school’s Republican club, said both candidates were “pretty qualified.”
+Clabeaux, the Republican club president, said both candidates were “pretty qualified.”
 But at the end of the day, Clabeaux was rooting for Pence — as a balance for the more bombastic Trump.